 - Combine the butter and sugar until smooth

-- Slowly add the egg (if egg is added too quickly it will curdle)
+- Slowly add the egg (if the egg is added too quickly it will curdle)

-- Add flour and mix to a smooth short paste (do not over mix)
+- Add flour and mix to a smooth short pastry (do not over mix)

 - Rest, covered, in the fridge for 30 minutes